The Picard group of the loop space of the Riemann sphere: Introduction

-An immediate consequence of Theorem \ref{main0} is the computation of $\pic$ from $\dg$.
-With a natural topology, $\dg$ is a complex locally convex topological space, see \cite[Section 0]{lz}; and there is a unique complex Lie group structure on $\pic$ such that the map $\fe$ in (\ref{seq}) is holomorphic, actually it can be considered as $\exp(2\pi i\cdot)$, where $\exp$ is the exponential map of the Lie group.
+Recall that $\dg$, equipped with a natural topology, is a complex locally convex topological space, see \cite[Section 0]{lz}.
+There is a unique complex Lie group structure on $\pic$ such that the map $\fe$ in (\ref{seq}) is holomorphic, actually it can be considered as $\exp(2\pi i\cdot)$, where $\exp$ is the exponential map of the Lie group.

-Let $\co$ (resp. $\co^{\ast}$) denote the sheaf of germs of holomorphic (resp. non-vanishing holomorphic) functions.
-Another consequence of Theorem \ref{main0} is the Dolbeault isomorphism $\dg \simeq H^1(L\bp_1, \co)$.

 If a group $\cg$ acts on a set $V$, we write $V^{\cg}$ for the $\cg$-fixed subset.

 \begin{thm} $\pic^{G}=\pic^{LG}$; $\dg^{G}=\dg^{LG}$. \end{thm}

 By Theorem \ref{main} and \cite[Theorem 1.2]{z}, we obtain the following